coderefinery/social-coding/content/software-licensing.md

 In contrast, developers operating under EU statutory frameworks (such as Directive 2009/24/EC) face a different legal reality related to exceptions, author ownership, and code adaptations.
-Relying blindly on AI legal advice creates significant compliance blind spots, which is why this lesson was developed by the CodeRefinery team with a direct, EU-aligned framework for software licensing.
+Relying blindly on AI legal advice creates significant compliance blind spots, which is why this lesson equips you with a direct, EU-aligned framework for software licensing.